MicrosoftDocs/dynamics-365-fraud-protection/content/dfp-css-product-support.md

 > [!NOTE]
 > If your organization has a service contract such as Microsoft Unified, your Customer Success Account Manager (CSAM) can provide additional guidance.

-There are two ways you can contact Microsoft Support.
+There are two ways to contact Microsoft Support.

 - **Call suport directly**.
 Refer to [Global Customer Service phone numbers - Microsoft Support](https://support.microsoft.com/topic/global-customer-service-phone-numbers-c0389ade-5640-e588-8b0e-28de8afeb3f2) to find support contact numbers for your country/region.
 Support is available for all Fraud Protection customers.